-i.
 Panel of Arbitrators

 The Panel of Arbitrators is maintained to identify and appoint individuals with the requisite experience to sit on anti-doping, safeguarding, disciplinary, athlete selection, eligibility and other regulatory hearings, reviews and investigations and/or any other sport tribunal.
-Arbitrators may also be approached to contribute to Sport Resolutions' training, seminar and webinar programme.
+Arbitrators may also be appointed to contribute to Sport Resolutions training and seminar programme.

-The Arbitrator class is further divided into two categories: Legal Member and Specialist Member.
+The Arbitrator class is further divided into three categories.
+Legal Member, Specialist Member and Development Member.
 Legal Members are appointed to chair hearings, lead reviews and give Advisory Opinions.
 Specialist Members are appointed as tribunal wing members, to undertake investigations and to contribute to independent reviews and assessments.
+Development Members are appointed to panels and tribunals, without remuneration, to gain sitting experience in sport.

-Arbitrators are also assigned to thematic panels or groups covering various areas in which Sport Resolutions receives case referrals, including the National Anti-Doping Panel (NADP) and National Safeguarding Panel (NSP):
+Arbitrator members are also assigned to thematic panels covering the following areas:

+- Athlete Selection and Eligibility

+- Commercial

+- Discipline and Integrity

+- Employment and Discrimination

+- National Anti-Doping Panel (NADP)

+- National Safeguarding Panel (NSP)

+- Paralympic Classification

+- Professional Football

-a) National Anti-Doping Panel (NADP)
+National Anti-Doping Panel (NADP)

-The NADP is the centralised tribunal which adjudicates on anti-doping matters in sport arising in the United Kingdom.
+The NADP is the centralised tribunal which adjudicates on anti-doping matters in sport in the United Kingdom.
 Sport Resolutions has operated the service since April 2008 under a service level agreement with the Department for Digital Culture Media and Sport.
-The NADP operates under its own procedural rules and hears between 10 and 35 cases each year.
+The NADP operates under its own procedural rules and hears between 20 and 40 cases each year.
 A President is appointed as judicial head of the NADP, along with Legal and Specialist members.

-b) National Safeguarding Panel (NSP)
+National Safeguarding Panel (NSP)

 The NSP adjudicates on safeguarding matters in sport in the United Kingdom.
 It also provides an investigation and review service and a forensic risk assessment service of an individual's suitability to work with children, young people and adults at risk.
-The NSP was established by Sport Resolutions with the support of the National Society for the Prevention of Cruelty to Children (NSPCC).
+The NSP was established by Sport Resolutions with the support of the NSPCC.
 The NSP operates under its own procedural rules and investigations framework.
 A President is appointed as head of the NSP, along with Legal and Specialist members.
 Specialist members are appointed to fulfil one of three distinct roles: either (i) wing members of safeguarding tribunals, or (ii) investigators or (iii) forensic risk assessors.

-ii) Panel of Mediators
+Panel of Mediators

 The Panel of Mediators is maintained to identify and appoint individuals with the requisite experience to act as mediator in any dispute referred to Sport Resolutions where mediation has been identified and agreed by the parties as the most appropriate form of alternative dispute resolution.
-Mediators may also be approached to contribute to Sport Resolutions training and seminar programme.
+Mediators may also be appointed to contribute to Sport Resolutions training and seminar programme.